ShizukaDonaghue/happy-beans/TESTING.md

 ### **EPIC: Site Admin**
-* **_As a Site Admin, I can create, update and delete recipes and comments so that I can manage the contents of my app._**
+* **_As a Site Admin, I can create, update and delete recipes and comments so that I can manage the contents of my application._**

   The Admin role has full CRUD functionality for all recipes and comments from the admin panel so that all the contents can be managed from there.